CalvinGreen94/Info_Docs/README.md

    - **Partnership with Raydium**:
      - Strengthen partnership with Raydium and explore co-marketing opportunities to draw in their existing user base.

-   - **Onboard Key Influencers**:
-     - Reach out to crypto influencers and AI experts to spread the word about your platform.
-Encourage them to showcase how your AI trading system works and its benefits to their audience.

 ---